 Then, we consider the relation on this set~$A_0$ obtained by declaring two sites~$x,\,y\in A$ to be connected if~$d(x,\,y)\leqslant 8r$, and we simply define~$\calC_0$ as the collection of the connected components of~$A_0$ for this relation (in a word, the~$8r$-connected components of~$A_0$).

-The property~\reff{conditionDense} follows from this construction, implying also~\textit{(\ref{conditionCard})} at rank~$j=0$ (with~$v=r^2$).
+The property~\reff{conditionDense} follows from this construction, implying also that~\textit{(\ref{conditionCard})} holds at rank~$j=0$ (with~$v=r^2$).
 We now look for a lower bound on~$|A_0|$.
 To this end, we claim that, for every~$x\in\Z_n^2$, we have